anamarilustra/anamarilustra/README.md

       <h1> Hi!
 I’m Anamar 👾 </h1>
 </head>

-- I’m Designer, Illustrator and Future Programmer. 🚀
+- I’m a Designer, Illustrator and Future Programmer. 🚀

 - Passionate about Design and Technologies, currently learning Programming and UI/UX Design ✨